sourceduty/sourceduty/README.md

 #

-The name "Sourceduty" reflects the company's core values, derived from the combination of "source code" and "duties"—a fitting representation of its mission to create and share valuable digital assets.
-The brand was quickly established across multiple platforms, and the acquisition of the sought-after .com domain cemented its digital footprint.
+The name "Sourceduty" was inspired by source codes and duties or tasks.
+This name was chosen and then quickly acquired in 2022 when it was found the be consistently available across multiple websites.
+The .com domain for this name was also available and acquired at the same time.
 Alex utilizes the same terminology in different contexts using different synonyms.
 Examples like code/script, hack/mod, using/utilizing, building/developing and network/grid.
 Words often used by Alex are: hierarchy, concept, framework, abstraction, process, acronym, topology.

 ***
 ✨ Thanks for using these exclusive and evolving repos!